GodZillenT/GodZillenT/README.md

 - 👋 Hi, I’m @GodZillenT
-- 👀 I’m interested keep learning as much as possible about computing
+- 👀 I’m interested on keep learning as much as possible about computing
 - 🌱 I’m currently finishing my computing studies at UGR
 - 📫 manuelreinaalonso@gmail.com